COVERING THE DECK- REMOVING THE DIESEL TANK – MAST STEP REPAIR- REMOVING WINCHES & HANDRAILS

 To deconnect the diesel filter somebody had to fit in the cockpit locker.
 Obviously this was a task for the smallest of us….it was a lady’s job after all.

 This is a view from under the coachroof winches.
 To take out the old Lewmars we had to cut a round circle on the ceiling of the boat.
 These cuts were above the chart table and above the galley.
 Fortunately we had a great tool for the job: the magic Dremel !
 On this electrical tool you can fit all kinds of small accessories including a tiny disc for cutting through plastic.
 Then we cut little squares around each bolt.
-Each winch is fitted with 5 machine screws.
+We finally discover that each winch was fitted with 5 machine screws.

 To dig out the bolts from the polyester, we used a chisel and a rubber hammer.

 We could then undo the bolts and take out the two winches.
-Later, when installing the new winches, we will patch the holes left in the ceiling with a piece of varnished wood.
+Later, when installing the new winches, we will patch the holes left in the ceiling with a piece of varnished plywood.

-The next step was to cover all the accomodation and parts of the deck with cardboards.
+The next step was to cover all the accommodation and parts of the deck with cardboards.
 That was going to protect the boat during the refit.

 We had to sand most of the interior, not a very pleasant job.
-Dressed like astronauts with full protection, white overalls,gloves, glasses and of course heavy duty masks, the sanding was like going to the battlefield !
+Dressed like astronauts with full protection, white Overalls, gloves, googles and of course heavy duty masks, the sanding was like going to the battlefield !

 That took us about 10 days of hard work.
-And even with all this protection gear, we were still itching, scraching and swearing every evening after shower !
+And even with all this protection gear, we were still itching, scratching and swearing every evening after the shower !

 The previous owner had a big broken mirror glued on the main bulkhead !

-This mirror had also to be removed.
+As we are both superstitious, this mirror had urgently to be removed.
 We sticked on it a see through tape, covered the area all around with plastic and cardboard and start breaking it to pieces.
 That was a very exciting moment with cutting pieces of glass everywhere.
 We managed to do it without any harm to ourselves or the boat.
 What a great day !

-We had to find a way to get access inside the lazaret and unfortunatelly there was no other solution than cutting a big opening with the magic Dremel.
+We then had to find a way to get access inside the lazaret and unfortunately there was no other solution than cutting a big opening with the Dremel.

 The last area to be sanded was the ceiling of “Samourai” with very light abrasive paper just to clean up the area from black stains and dirt.
-Eventually we will paint it.
+Eventually it would be painted later on.

 Of course cleaning was in process straight after all this and it had to be done inside out because everything was covered with a white toxic dust.